Apply

 Scholarships

-CASH is the online system used to access your financial aid and scholarship information.
-Throughout your time at UT, use CASH to see your financial aid award, check the status of your financial aid and scholarship applications and check on any outstanding requirements that may prevent you from receiving your aid.
+Use the My Financial Aid portal to view your financial aid award, check the status of your financial aid and review any outstanding requirements that may prevent you from receiving your aid.

 4. Verification

 After you have submitted your FAFSA, the Office of Scholarships and Financial Aid may request more information to complete your financial aid application.
-Starting November 2021, you will receive an email from ProVerifier+ powered by ProEducation Solutions to complete any additional documents needed as part of the verification process.
+Requests to complete any additional documents needed as part of the verification process will come through the My Financial Aid portal.

 5. Receive Award Notification